Downtown Muskegon, MI

 1910, the steamer began service between Chicago, Grand Haven and

-Muskegon.
-A familiar site on Muskegon Lake until the demise of the
+Muskegon and was a familiar site on Muskegon Lake until the demise of the

 Goodrich Line in 1933.
 Retired from service in 1946, she was laid